uviclibraries/html-css/act-1.md

   - `<sub>` = subscript
   - `<sup>` = superscript
 - Remember that there is no right or wrong with our growing `about.html` page.
 - We are taking this time to play around.
-Often, the best learning happens when we break things!
+Often, the best learning happens when we break things-->

-- Let's move on the next section in our workshop.... -->
+- Let's move on the next section in our workshop....

 <script>